Introduction to SQL Operators

-This operator in SQL is used to check whether a left operand is lesser than or equal to the right operand.
-If it is true it results in the result.
+This Operator in SQL checks whether a left operand is lesser than or equal to the right operand.
+If it is true, it results in the result.

 SELECT FName, salary FROM finance where salary <=4500;

-Some advanced operator is Like, IS Not Null, Between which we shall see later.
+Some advanced operator is Like, IS Not Null, which we shall see later.

 3. Logical Operators

-Logical operations in the SQL which is true or False are performed by the Logical Operators.
+The Logical Operators perform logical operations in the SQL, which are true or False.
 Different operators used here are listed below: